amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 ### Tagged encoding

-When a macro parameter does not specify an encoding (that is: the parameter name is not annotated), arguments passed to that parameter use the 'tagged' encoding.
-The argument begins with a leading [opcode](opcodes.md) that dictates how many bytes follow and how they should be interpreted.
+When a macro parameter does not specify an encoding (the parameter name is not annotated), arguments passed to that parameter use the 'tagged' encoding.
+The argument begins with a leading [opcode](opcodes.md) that dictates how to interpret the bytes that follow.

 This is the same encoding used for values in other Ion 1.1 contexts like lists, s-expressions, or at the top level.